openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 This provides protection against _out of thin air_ reads; even in the presence of data races, a load of a variable will yield a value that _some_ thread has put there (perhaps the default value), even if it is not the _most recent_ value written to that variable.
-(This, in turn, provides the underpinnings of _initialization safety_ (JCiP 16.3), which allows property constructed immutable objects to be shared published across threads, even via a data races.
+This, in turn, provides the underpinnings of initialization safety (JCiP 16.3), which allows properly constructed immutable objects to be shared across threads, even in the presence of data races.
 (Without this guarantee, it would be possible to observe the value of a `String` change unexpectedly.)